lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 #### Alternative: initialise local database with TEST data

+:warning: This is a quick but dirty way to add data into a database.
+Although it usually works well enough for local development setups, it should never be used in other environments.
+Consult the docker-virtuoso [README](https://github.com/redpencilio/docker-virtuoso/blob/master/README.md#L104) for proper ways to load data into virtuoso.

 Alternatively you can initialise your local development setup with data from the TEST environment.
 This has the advantage that it is already properly populated with product instances and other relevant data.
 This does requires you have acces the the server via ssh.

-:warning: Using `rsync` to sync data from some other environment is a quick but dirty way to put data into a database.
-Although it usually works well enough for local development setups, it should never be used in other environments.
-Consult the docker-virtuoso [README](https://github.com/redpencilio/docker-virtuoso/blob/master/README.md#L104) for proper ways to load data into virtuoso.

 ```shell
 cd /path/to/your/local/app-lpdc-digitaal-loket